Skip to content

 sh

-pipenv run python main.py --help
+pipenv run python ./generation/main.py --help

 For full details on how to run the generation process, see the Generation documentation.